tomer-ben-david/tomer-ben-david.github.io.jekyll/_posts/2017/2017-04-22-page-cheatsheet-hadoop.md

 ApplicationMaster # => Each application has `ApplicationMaster` process which negotiates resources with `ResourceManager` which delivers a `container` descriptor back to `ApplicationMaster` processa and asks `NodeManager` to launch the `container.`
 ```

+## Summary

+We kept that post small so you could rest :), but in general we went through what NameNode, DataNode, Block, ResourceManager, NodeManager, ApplicationMaster, Task are in a very short and concise way, isn't that just great :) If you liked it please hit the share button below and leave a comment for any comment! :)